hackupc/legal-page/_documents/terms_and_conditions.md

 After hacking finishes, teams will show their projects to each other and to the judges.

-In order to present your project to hackUPC judges and sponsors you would need to be able to sing up and log in to third party services complining with the applicable law of your country.
+In order to present your project to HackUPC judges and sponsors you would need to be able to sign up and log in to third party services complying with the applicable law of your country.
 Agreeing with the terms and conditions of any third party service suggested, used or proposed by the organization.

 You are strongly encouraged to present a demo of what you have built.
-Pitches or presentations are discouraged.
+Pitches or presentations are discouraged, and slides or any form of digital support is not allowed.
 You are not judged on the quality of your pitch or the quality of your idea.
 As you are judged on what you built, you'll only hurt yourself by not showing a demo.

 You are encouraged to present what you have done even if your hack is broken or you weren't able to finish.
 It's okay if you didn't finish your hack, that happens all the time!
 Completion is only one part of the judging criteria, so you might still do well.
 Also, demoing is not just about the competition.
 It's a chance to share with others what you learned and what you tried to build that's what hacking's all about!
 In the case that you don't have anything to demo, you can give a presentation about what you tried and what you learned.
 Hearing what other people learned is interesting and inspiring for other attendees.